openstack-archive/senlin/doc/source/developer/cluster.rst

   - ``timeout``: the maximum number of seconds to wait for the cluster to become ready, i.e. ``ACTIVE``.
   - ``metadata``: a list of key-value pairs to be associated with the cluster.
+  - ``dependents``: A dict contains dependency information between nova server/ heat stack cluster and container cluster.
+The container node's id will be stored in 'dependents' property of its host cluster.

 The ``max_size`` and the ``min_size`` fields, when specified, will be checked against each other by the Senlin API.
 The API also checks if the specified